 The agenda for this meeting is as follows…[text from original email]

-If you have a recurring meeting and you are changing or cancelling only one in a series, note that in the cancellation message that you send so the meeting attendees know exactly what is being changed, updated, or cancelled.
+If you have a recurring meeting and you’re changing or canceling only one in a series, note that in the cancellation message so attendees know exactly what is being changed, updated, or cancelled.

-If you don’t know how to send updates or cancellations in your email calendar program, team up with another person in your office and do some practice invitations.
+If you don’t know how to send updates or cancellations in your email calendar program, team up with another person and do some practice invitations.

 - Send a meeting invitation to your coworker.

 - Open the original meeting invitation and make an update to it, such as changing the date or time.
 Put a note in the message section stating what the change is.
 Click on send update.
 Then view it on their screen to see how it looks when it arrives in their inbox.

 - Open the meeting invitation again, and delete it.
 Add a note about why it’s being deleted, and send the cancellation.
 View it on the other person’s screen to see what this looks like also.

 Going through this simple exercise a couple of times will help you become more comfortable with your calendar program, and help you master the calendar management skill!